showermat/squashserve/README.md

   - Build configuration is done with CMake.

-  - A recent C++ compiler supporting C++14 is necessary.
-I compiled with GCC 5.2.0.
+  - A recent C++ compiler supporting C++17 is necessary.
+GCC 7.1.1 and later should work.

   - I have made no effort to develop code that will work on anything but Linux on an x86_64 architecture.
 I may broaden this in the future.